-This gentle walk takes you from the village where the TV series Cranford was filmed, over the remains of long-gone 17th-century water gardens as well as giving you some stunning views of the abbey, not seen from within the abbey grounds.
-Sometimes livestock and horses graze in some of the fields, please control your dog when walking.
+This gentle walk takes you from the village where the TV series Cranford was filmed, over the remains of long-gone 17th-century water gardens as well as giving you some stunning views of the Abbey, not seen from within the Abbey grounds.
+Livestock and horses may be grazing in some of the fields, please control your dog when walking.
 Kindly written by Ian Clements.

 Please book ahead before visiting

 The car park, Abbey grounds and Stables Café at Lacock are open and you need to

 book tickets before you visit.
 Members can book for free, while non-members will need to pay when booking.
 We'll be releasing tickets every Friday.
 Please note we’ll be turning people away who arrive and haven't booked.
 We're looking forward to welcoming you back.

 Hither Way car park

 From the main car park entrance cross Hither Way and take the path through the trees to the village.
 Pass the entrance to Lacock Abbey and the Fox Talbot Museum on your right and continue into the High Street, passing the National Trust shop on your right.

 At the War Memorial turn right into West Street and then right again into Church Street.